sambacha/hardhat-spark/docs/tutorial/intermediate.md

 );
 ```

-Mutator is specially written macro like function and here main use here is to change implementation from `ERC20One`
+Mutator is specially written macro like function.
+Her main use here is to change implementation from `ERC20One`
 to `ERC20Two`.
-You can see here that we are specifying `Proxy` as `ContractBinding` and `upgradeTo` function name that
+You can see that we are specifying `Proxy` as `ContractBinding` and `upgradeTo` function name that
-would be called in order for upgrade to happen.
+would be called in order for upgrade to be executed.
 Next is array of `upgradeTo` function arguments and lastly custom `opts`
 object that is housing custom name and slot.
 If `slot` is specified, instead of smartly determining getter function
 (just removing `set` and putting `get`), it would call `eth_getStorageAt(contractAddress, slot)` and compare returned
-data with contract address of `ERC20Two`  .
+data with contract address of `ERC20Two`.

+To put it to simple words, it's upgrading proxy implementation and checking if upgrade actually happened.

 ## After deploy - mint ERC20Two